Mark Metcalf

 Mark Metcalf (born March 11, 1946) is an American television and film actor often playing the role of an antagonistic and aggrieved authority figure.

 He is best known for his role as sadistic ROTC officer Douglas C. Neidermeyer in the 1978 American comedy film Animal House, a character he later emulated in the 1984 music videos for the songs "We're Not Gonna Take It" and "I Wanna Rock" by the heavy metal band Twisted Sister.

 He is also known for playing the role of The Maestro on two episodes of the sitcom Seinfeld as well as for his recurring role as The Master on the supernatural drama series Buffy the Vampire Slayer and its spin-off series Angel.

 Early life

 Metcalf was born in Findlay, Ohio.
-His father was a civil engineer.
-Metcalf was raised in Webster Groves, Missouri, a suburb of St. Louis.
+His father Charles Mayo Metcalf was a civil engineer.
+Metcalf was raised in Webster Groves, a suburb of St. Louis.
 In 1959, he moved with his family to New Jersey where he attended Westfield High School, graduating in 1964.

 Metcalf enrolled in the engineering program at the University of Michigan.
 It was at university that he performed in his first stage play, which was a production of Shakespeare's Henry VI.
 His first professional acting job was with the Milwaukee Repertory Theater in 1971.
 In the early 1970s, he moved to New York City performing in both classical and modern theater, eventually moving westward to work in film.